 A smile makeover may be simpler than you think.
+Scroll down to see some beautiful bondings done by Dr. Tadros.
 Cosmetic dental bonding, contouring, and shaping are often options for patients who need to repair issues like minor chips, cracks, or pits on the teeth or those who are looking for more even, smooth, and beautiful teeth.
 Our cosmetic dentist, Dr. Diana Tadros, offers bonding, contouring, and shaping for dental patients in Fort Lauderdale, FL.

 What Is Cosmetic Dental Bonding?